pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/a_lesson_mesh.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 115-118

-Here’s a comparison of point data versus cell data and how point data is interpolated across cells when mapping colors.
-This is unlike cell data which has a single value across the cell’s domain:
+Here's a comparison of point data versus cell data and how point data is interpolated across cells when mapping colors.
+This is unlike cell data which has a single value across the cell's domain:

 ..
 GENERATED FROM PYTHON SOURCE LINES 118-131